Why Choose ABA Online at Florida Tech?

 What to Look For | A higher than average pass rate would indicate that the program does a good job of preparing students to pass the certification exam the first time.

 While passing the certification exam is certainly not the only indicator of a program’s success in training behavior analysts, if professionals are seeking BACB® certification, they may want to choose a program with an excellent pass rate.
-The BACB® publishes the percentage of students from each program who pass the certification exam the first time, ranked alphabetically, and by pass rate.
+The BACB® publishes the percentage of students from each program who pass the certification exam the first time, ranked alphabetically and by pass rate.
 Internationally, 65% of examinees pass the BCBA certification exam the first time, and 62% of examinees pass the BCaBA certification exam the first time.
 A higher than average pass rate would indicate that the program does a good job of preparing students to pass the certification exam the first time.
-Programs vary in terms of their entry requirements, number of students they serve, and whether their course sequence is part of a degree program or separate.
+Programs vary in terms of their entry requirements, the number of students they serve, and whether their course sequence is part of a degree program or separate.
 Smaller, on-campus programs may be able to provide a higher level of support to students, but there are successful distance programs that are able to effectively prepare large numbers of students.

 Curriculum & Instructional Delivery

 Some programs focus on the science and practice of Applied Behavior Analysis, while others are more focused on specific service delivery in areas such as Autism or Special Education.
 Since ABA has applications for a wide variety of populations and settings, a strong foundation in the concepts, principles, and methods may produce more competent, well-rounded professionals.
 Is the material challenging but attainable?
-A program that is too easy might not adequately prepare students for the certification exam, or for the demands of a career as a professional behavior analyst.
+A program that is too easy might not adequately prepare students for the certification exam or for the demands of a career as a professional behavior analyst.
 Students will also want to consider the delivery model: is the course content delivered synchronously (live), asynchronously, or a combination of the two?
 How is learning assessed: through writing assignments, tests, or other methods?
-What is the staff to student ratio, and how often do students meet with a practicing professional?
+What is the staff-to-student ratio, and how often do students meet with a practicing professional?
 Understanding the nature of the course will help students determine if a program is right for them.

 ABA Online at Florida Tech